-When a page is visited for the first time - the content of the page is generated from scratch and saved in cache with a unique identificator.
+When a page is visited for the first time - the content of the page is generated from scratch and saved in cache with a unique identification.

 When this page is subsequently visited in the future, it is "returned" from the cache it was previously added to.
-It significantly speed up magento 2 pages, greatly improves your customer experience and thus boost sales.
+It significantly speeds up Magento 2 pages, greatly improves your customer experience and thus boosts sales.